openaustralia/openaustralia/README.md

 ## Development

+OpenAustralia.org is currently deployed on Ubuntu 12.04 and has a number of quite old dependencies.
+This means it can be a bit difficult to get it running on a modern machine (if you'd like to try anyway there's [an old website](https://openaustralia.github.io/openaustralia/) that has the details).

-TODO: OA uses old stuff.
-The easiest way to get setup is to use Vagrant...but not everything probably works yet.
+The easiest way to get a development copy running is to use Vagrant, VirtualBox, and Ansible with the Vagrantfile in this repository.

-* [Clone repo]
+Once you've got them installed, install the following Vagrant plugin to streamline configuration of the hostname:

+`vagrant plugin install vagrant-hostsupdater`

+Next:

+* `git clone --recursive https://github.com/openaustralia/openaustralia.git && cd openaustralia`
 * In this directory run `vagrant up`
 * Copy application configuration:
 ```